fortunejs/fortune/doc/COMPONENTS.md

 | Implementation   | Author         | Description                             |
 |:-----------------|:---------------|:----------------------------------------|
 | [HTTP](http://fortunejs.com/api/#net-http) (included) | [Dali Zheng](http://daliwa.li) | Implements the `requestListener` function for `http.createServer`, compatible with [Connect](https://github.com/senchalabs/connect), [Express](http://expressjs.com/), and similar frameworks. |

+### Browser

+Fortune includes a browser build, which is acccessible at `fortune/core`.
+It does not come with any defaults.
+This build has minimal dependencies, requiring only `babel-runtime`.
+A CommonJS compatible build pipeline is required to use it, or if you are using ES6, you can import `fortune/lib/core`.